 The Forest Stewardship Council® is an international nongovernmental organization that promotes environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
 To learn more, visit www.fsc.org

-For decades, exceptional Boise Paper products have been made with pride at our United States based mills, which employ over 1,000 men and women in safe and healthy work environments.
+For decades, exceptional Boise Paper products have been made with pride at our United States based mill, which employs over 500 men and women in safe and healthy work environments.

 We proudly demonstrate a commitment to sustainability throughout our manufacturing process.

 - Paper making is an energy-intensive endeavor;

 however, the majority of energy used to make